LimbDarkening/University-Challenge/Logistic_Regression/Analysis.md

 # Analysis
 The aim for this investigation was to derive the historical importance of score to the success of a team.
 Obviously one needs to outscore their opponent, but by how much?
 When can we say that a team has accrued enough points to have a greater than 50% chance of winning the match?
+How has this score changed over the seasons?
 ## Methodology
 A suitable technique for this line of enquiry is linear logistic regression.
 We begin by stating the sigmoid function that will model the probability of winning the match, as a function of a team’s score, as